Top cities for retirees in Tennessee

 If you are a fan of music, this is the city for you.
 Known as the Music City, it has the famed Country Music Hall of Fame, as well as the Grand Ole Opry.
 If you want to visit amazing bars, restaurants, and shopping spots, head on down to Broadway.
 Retiring to one of the coolest cities in America won’t ruin your budget at all.
-The average home value and rent levels are on par with the national average, meaning you can retire in style and find good apartments in Tennessee.
+The average home value and rent levels are on par with the national average.
+But those moving from Memphis to Nashville might find them to be on the higher end.
 When it comes to the culture of the city, many old folks are driven away from it because of the big city lifestyle.
 If you want some peace and quiet, this may not be the town for you.
 But if you still feel young in heart, then come on down to Nashville!

 Murfreesboro is a marvelous quiet place